RobinTail/express-zod-api/README.md

 ## Enabling HTTPS

 The modern API standard often assumes the use of a secure data transfer protocol, confirmed by a TLS certificate, also often called an SSL certificate in habit.
-When using the `createServer()` method, you can additionally configure and run the HTTPS server.
+This way you can additionally (or solely) configure and run the HTTPS server:

 ```typescript
 import { createConfig, createServer } from "express-zod-api";